rnavaneeth992/COLLEGE_MANAGEMENT_SYSTEM/README.md

 + Web App can be started through the ```main.html``` file.

-+In this project Library management System also has been integrated in the project.
++ In this project Library management System also has been integrated in the project.

-+Created a map navigation using area tag.
++ Created a map navigation using area tag.

-+Created a PDF generation using PHP for students(users) to download marks and fees receipt.
++ Created a PDF generation using PHP for students(users) to download marks and fees receipt.